The essential question is: How to decide corded vs cordless circular saw?

 With power tools there are two major concerns for consideration:

 -there are cables everywhere.
 If you are clumsy you can easily slip and fall over the cable.

-On the other side you won’t have these problems with cordless tool.
+On the other side, you won’t have these problems with the cordless tool.
 Cordless gives you convenience and portability.
 They are running on a lithium battery, and they’re reliable for long-term use.

 Just take your tool, with additional batteries and enjoy working!

 Convenience and mobility

 And here is where it gets better: When you think about corded vs cordless circular saw, which one sounds more convenient and mobile?

 As we already mentioned-for unlimited power your choice should be corded saw.
 But if you require power and convenience your choice should be cordless saw.

 The biggest advantage of a cordless circular saw is portability and flexibility.
 You can work anywhere without the need of a power outlet.
 This allows you to work in more areas.